DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 📁**Directory Service**: a centralized database that includes information about subjects and objects, including authentication data
     - Many directory services are based on the Lightweight Directory Access Protocol (LDAP)
     - PKI and LDAP can be used to support Single Sign-On (SSO) systems.
 A Public Key Infrastructure (PKI) can use a Lightweight Directory Access Protocol (LDAP) when a client queries for a Certificate Authority (CA).
+    - Open LDAP, Kerberos, and FreeIPA are all programs built to meet the needs of central administration for many workstations.
+Open LDAP and FreeIPA are essentially open-source versions of Microsoft Active Directory.
+Each program allows for the administration of any workstation within the domain, granting or denying access to resources, and the administration of patching from one administrator workstation.
 - 5.2.9 Just-In_time (JIT)
     - Federated identity solutions that support just-in-time (JIT) provisioning automatically create the relationship between two entities so that new users can access resources
     - A JIT solution creates the connection without any administrative intervention